craftcms/docs/docs/commerce/3.x/discounts.md

 This amount will be spread across the whole order from the most expensive item to the least expensive item.

 If all line items have been discounted to a zero price then the remaining amount of discount is discarded.
-It can not make the order negative.
+It cannot make the order negative.

 This amount is not affected by the Applied Scope.

 ### Additional Actions

-### Remove all shipping costs from the order
+#### Remove all shipping costs from the order

 Remove all shipping costs from the order.

-### Remove shipping costs for matching products only
+#### Remove shipping costs for matching products only

-If the discount is applied no shipping costs for matching items will be added to the order.
+If the discount is applied, no shipping costs for matching items will be added to the order.

-Matching items are those items that are used to match this discount’s conditions, like “Product Variant” or “Category” conditions.
+Matching items are those items used to match this discount’s conditions, like “Product Variant” or “Category” conditions.

-### Don’t apply any subsequent discounts to an order if this discount is applied
+#### Don’t apply any subsequent discounts to an order if this discount is applied

 When this setting is on and the discount applies, discounts further down in the discounts list will not be applied.
 This makes it possible to prevent cumulative discounts from being applied.